pipe2705/DOM-Events/README.md

 ## Exercises

 **Instructions:**
 * For each exercise, start by opening the `index.html` file for that challenge in your browser.
+* Access your code for all challenges [here](https://git.generalassemb.ly/WDIplus-ATX/jQuery-Events-Lab).
 * To solve the challenge, you'll need to change each `base.js` file.
 * Make sure to open your Chrome Developer Console so that you can check for bugs!